shyamrock/openFDAWebApp/README.md

 ###Link to [Prototype]
 ###Approach	for	Pool	Two	– Developer	Pool
 The	following	documents	our	development	approach	once	we	initiated	resources	to	create	our	prototype.
 We are	following	the	U.S.	Digital	Service	Playbook as the reference guideline for executing this project:
- - Product	owner	and	lead		- Vishal	Maheshwari
+ - Product Owner		- Vishal	Maheshwari
  - Technical	Architect - Shyam	Nagarajan
- - Front	End	Developer -Depak	Sabu
+ - Front End Web Developer -Depak	Sabu
  - Dev Ops	Engineer - Nabil	Soulane
- - Backend	Developer- Vimal	Kovath
+ - Backend Web Develope- Vimal	Kovath

 ##### Our	Technology	Stack/Framework
 ######Development	technology and Tools: